Humanizr/Humanizer/readme.md

 ... and the "metadata humanizer" will take care of the rest.

-No need to mention that if you want title casing for your labels you may call the other overload of <code>Humanize</code> method:
+No need to mention that if you want title casing for your labels you may call the other overload of `Humanize` method:

     modelMetadata.DisplayName = modelMetadata.PropertyName.Humanize(LetterCasing.Title));